Lizka

 Bio

-I run the non-engineering side of the EA Forum (this platform), run the EA Newsletter, and work on some other content-related tasks at CEA.
-Please feel free to reach out!
-You can email me.
-[More about my job.]
+I'm a Research Fellow at Forethought; before that, I ran the non-engineering side of the EA Forum (this platform), ran the EA Newsletter, and worked on some other content-related tasks at CEA.
+[More about the Forum/CEA Online job.]

 Some of my favorite of my own posts:

 I finished my undergraduate studies with a double major in mathematics and comparative literature in 2021.
 I was a research fellow at Rethink Priorities in the summer of 2021 and was then hired by the Events Team at CEA.
-I've since switched to the Online Team.
+I later switched to the Online Team.
 In the past, I've also done some (math) research and worked at Canada/USA Mathcamp.

 Some links I think people should see more frequently: